 What exactly is a home study?

-An adoption home study report is a document that states whether or not you are fit to become an adoptive parent.
-In it is a story of your current life: your family and marriage history, financial state, and health.
-A home study also involves a social worker visiting your home.
-This visit is done to ensure you have a safe and adequate home to raise a child in.
-Everyone in your home will be interviewed and then all of this information will be compiled and included in your home study report.
+An adoption home study report is a legal document that states whether or not you are fit to become an adoptive parent.
+It is a story of your current life: your family and marriage history, financial state, and health.
+A home study also involves a social worker visiting your home to ensure you have a safe and adequate home to raise a child in.
+Everyone in your home will be interviewed, and then all of this information will be compiled and included in your home study report.

 Are we required to get a home study?